janinapohorecki/Club_Calendar/README.md

 # User Interface Design
-An application that shows students events on campus.
+An application that shows club events on campus.